oflisback/markov-clustering/README.md

 ## Usage

-The main entry point is the partition function.
+The main entry point is the cluster function.
 It takes two arguments, an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) graph representation and an optional options parameter.

 Here's an example options object with default values: